MuhammedKhan99/MuhammedKhan99.github.io/README.md

 ![Index.md](Index.JPG)

-- After following step you would be able to see your resume displayed on your webpage.
+- After following  the step above you would be able to see your resume displayed on your webpage.

-##### We are doing this step because Etter in his book _Modern Technical Writing_
+##### We are doing this step because Etter in his book _Modern Technical Writing_ suggested that using a static website is efficient, portable and most of all very easy.

 #### Step 3 Make a Title and Spice it up :